sceckert/lab-notes/week10-lab.md

 # Week 10 Lab
 11/19/2014

 ## More on Git, Github, Branching

 ### Recap:
 Recall from last time: versioning allows you to fashion your versions on the universal timeline.

-Branching:
+### Branching:
-- Recall Model 1: one remote server and many collaborators model
+- Recall: Verioning Model 1 = one remote server and many collaborators model
 	- Each individual logs in and has permission to work in the directory on the remote server
 	- conflicts: if two users attempt to edit the same thing, their clobber the other person’s changes
 	- This is using Git but is more like Googledoc